im-pro-at/lithpulser/README.md

 ## FPGA Memory Interface

-The following memory allocation is used for the memory mapped interface between internal ARM processor and the final FPGA design:
+The following memory allocation is used for the memory mapped interface between Linux operating system and the FPGA design:

+You can use the monitor tool from redpidaya: https://github.com/RedPitaya/RedPitaya/tree/master/Test/monitor

 | **Section Name** | **Start Address** | **Description** |
 | --- | --- | --- |